 The web application is vulnerable if the response is delayed by 10 seconds.

-Blind SQL Injection is often used to build the database schema, and get all the data in the database.
-This is done using brute force techniques and does require many requests to be sent to the server.
+Blind SQL Injections are often used to build the database schema and get all the data in the database.
+This is done using brute force techniques and requires many requests but may be automated by attackers using SQL Injection tools.

-Acunetix Web Vulnerability Scanner can detect Blind SQL Injection vulnerabilities.
-Acunetix also includes a Blind SQL Injector tool , which allows the pen tester to verify that the Blind SQL vulnerability exists and demonstrate the consequences of the vulnerability.
+Acunetix can detect Blind SQL Injection vulnerabilities.
+Acunetix also includes a Blind SQL Injector tool, which allows the penetration tester to verify that the Blind SQL vulnerability exists and demonstrate the consequences of the vulnerability.
+Take a demo and find out more about running Blind SQLi scans against your website or web application.